Policy Optimization for Personalized Interventions in Behavioral Health: Case Study: TB Treatment Adherence

 As part of the RCT, the study team collected socio-demographic information from all patients.
 This information includes static covariates such as age, gender, language preferences, location, as well as limited clinical history (see \cref{s.app.list_features} for a full list).
 In addition, Keheala collected engagement data about each patient during their enrollment in the service.
 This includes whether a patient verified on a given day, how many reminders they received, and whether they were contacted by a support sponsor.

-After filtering out patients with missing information or not enough data, we conducted all our analysis on 3,671 patients.
+After filtering out patients with missing information or not enough data, we conducted all our analysis on 3594 patients.
 The average patient was enrolled on the platform for 118 days.
 On an average day, 608 patients were enrolled and 210 of those were eligible for a support sponsor call according to the protocol (i.e., having not verified treatment adherence for the preceding 48 hours).
-The support sponsors, employed by Keheala, had a range of responsibilities in operating the platform, including making outreach phone call so to the eligible patients.
-The average number of support sponsors making calls to patients on a given day was 3 and the average number of calls made was 25.5.
+The support sponsors, employed by Keheala, had a range of responsibilities in operating the platform, including making outreach phone calls to the eligible patients.
+The average number of calls made per day was 25.5.
 Hence, in our analysis, we use a budget of $B$ = 26 as our main point of comparison.